-5. Interested parties
+5.0 Interested parties

-- 5.1 Interested parties can make representations about licence applications or apply for a review of an existing licence.
+- 5.1 Interested parties can make representations about licence applications, or apply for a review of an existing licence.
 The Gambling Act 2005 defines interested parties as persons who: - a. live sufficiently close to the premises to be likely to be affected by the authorised activities - b. have business interests that might be affected by the authorised activities, or - c. represents persons who satisfy paragraph a. or b. - 5.2 The licensing authority is required by regulations to state the principles it will apply in exercising its powers under the Gambling Act 2005 to determine whether a person is an interested party.
-The principles are: - Each case will be decided upon its merits, and - The licencing authority will not apply a rigid rule to its decision making.
-It may have regard to a number of factors, for example: - o the size of the premises - the nature of activities the applicant proposes to provide at the premises, and

-- guidance from the Gambling Commission that 'business interests' should be given the widest possible interpretation. - 5.3 Interested parties can include persons who are democratically elected such as county, parish and town councillors and MPs.
-Other than these persons, the licensing authority will normally require written evidence that a person 'represents' someone who either lives sufficiently close to the premises to be likely to be affected by the authorised activities and/or business interests that might be affected by the authorised activities. - 5.4 If individuals approach councillors to ask them to represent their views, then care should be taken that the councillors are not subsequently appointed as part of a licensing sub-committee who may be involved with the determination of dealing with the licence application.
-If any further guidance is required, generally or in individual cases, then please contact the Licensing Team at West Suffolk Council.
+The principles are: - Each case will be decided upon its merits; and - The licencing authority will not apply a rigid rule to its decision making.
+It may have regard to a number of factors, for example: - \circ The size of the premises - The nature of activities the applicant proposes to provide at the premises, and - Guidance from the Gambling Commission that 'business interests' should be given the widest possible interpretation (see paragraph 24 of the Gambling Commission guidance). - 5.3 Interested parties can include persons who are democratically elected such as county, parish and town councillors and MPs.
+Other than these persons, the licensing authority will normally require written evidence that a person 'represents' someone who either lives sufficiently close to the premises to be likely to be affected by the authorised activities and/or business interests that might be affected by the authorised activities. - 5.4 If individuals approach councillors to ask them to represent their views then care should be taken that the councillors are not subsequently appointed as part of a licensing sub-committee who may be involved with the determination of dealing with the licence application.
+If any further guidance is required, generally or in individual cases, then please contact the Licensing Section at West Suffolk Council.

-6. Exchange of information
+6.0 Exchange of information

-- 6.1 This licensing authority will, when exchanging information that it holds relating to gambling premises, permits and temporary permissions, apply the following principles: - 1.
+- 6.1 This licensing authority will, when exchanging information which it holds relating to gambling premises, permits and temporary permissions, apply the following principles: - 1.
 Act in accordance with the provisions of the Gambling Act 2005. - 2.
-Comply with the Data Protection Act 2018 and any subsequent or supplementary guidance provided by the Information Commissioner. - 3.
-Comply with any relevant requirements of the Freedom of Information Act 2000. - 4.
-The Gambling Commission's publication 'Guidance to licensing authorities on information exchange with the Gambling Commission', with particular regard to Gambling Commission Guidance to licencing authorities Part 13. - 5.
-Any relevant regulations issued by the Secretary of State under the powers provided in the Gambling Act 2005. - 6.2 Should any protocols be established pursuant to section 350 of the act concerning information exchange with the other bodies as listed in Schedule 6(1) of the act then these will be made available by the licencing authority.
+Comply with the Data Protection Act 1998 and any subsequent or supplementary guidance provided by the Information Commissioner. - 3.
+Comply with any relevant requirements of the Freedom of Information Act 2000.

+- 4. Have regard to Part 13 of the Guidance issued by the Gambling Commission on this matter. - 5.
+The Gambling Commission's publication 'Advice to Licensing Authorities on information exchange with the Gambling Commission' (as may be periodically updated). - 6.
+Any relevant regulations issued by the Secretary of State under the powers provided in the Gambling Act 2005. - 6.3 Should any protocols be established pursuant to section 350 of the Act concerning information exchange with the other bodies as listed in Schedule 6(1) of the act then these will be made available by the licencing authority.

-7. Enforcement
+7.0 Enforcement